drewkhoury/docker-datacenter/docs/EXTRAS.md

 ## DTR Notes

+NOTE: This has been fully automated now, you probably don't need these notes!

 Once you've done a `vagrant up`, DTR will be available on [https://docker1](https://docker1).
 It requires some configuration before you can use it.
 It also needs integration with UCP (which is a manual process).

 ### Apply some basic settings